SUPER RECALL

 You can go back and rewatch previous lessons at any time.

-To access the course, you’ll sign in to 3LostDogsAcademy.com with the username and password that you create upon checkout.
+To access the program, you’ll sign in to 3LostDogsAcademy.com with the username and password that you create upon checkout.
 The site is accessible from any internet-enabled device, like your phone or computer.

 When you join, there will be an orientation video to show you the ropes.